incremental-design/app-stencils/CONTRIBUTE.md

 - Component folders do not contain any boilerplate, apart from the language's package manifest.

 ```
-/.nx                      scripts that build the components in
-                          this repo

 /.vscode                  configuration specific to vscode
 /.nova                    configuration specific to panic nova